hutchx86/jhs-ac-protocol/README.md

 | 17   | End byte (always 0xF5 in captures)                   |

-To send control messages, I've since found out the following, with lots of trial and error, (also before I managed to update this, other people (shoutout to @Lollbrant and @wilkemeyer) have since experimenting and figured this out!)
+To send control messages, lots of trial and error netted the following (also before I managed to update this, other people (shoutout to @Lollbrant and @wilkemeyer) have since experimenting and figured this out!):
-The following protocol definition can be used:

 | Byte | Function/Notes
 |------|------------------------------------------------------|